 - nutritional foundation of high-protein liquid drinks and supplements accompanied by healthy food choices

-- toleration of only small quantities of food (1 to 3 ounces at a time)
+- eat only small quantities of food (one to three ounces) at a time

-- no desserts and other items with sugar listed as one of the first three ingredients
+- don't eat desserts and other items with sugar listed as one of the first three ingredients

-- no carbonated drinks, high-calorie nutritional supplements, milk shakes or high-fat foods
+- avoid carbonated drinks, high-calorie nutritional supplements, milk shakes or high-fat foods

-Many patients return to full activity within several weeks of their procedure and are fully healed within a couple months.
+Many patients return to full activity at work or home within a couple of weeks of their procedure and are fully healed within a couple of months.

-Initially, follow-up tests will be conducted every three to six months or as needed, and then every one to two years.
-Health checks include lab work to evaluate for: anemia, low-serum proteins, and Vitamin B12, folate and iron levels.
+At first, you’ll visit our weight-loss team for follow-up visits and some tests every three to six months or as needed, and then every one to two years.
+Health checks include lab work to check for: